-In our previous church, which was a revitalization effort, we had a situation recently where a staff member felt the need to make a change in his area of ministry.
-It would save the church lots of money, is more in line with our vision, and would have a greater Kingdom impact.
-Sounds like a no-brainer to me.
+In our previous church, which was a revitalization effort, we had a situation recently where a staff member felt the need to make a change in their area of ministry.
+It would save the church lots of money, was more in line with our vision, and would have a greater Kingdom impact.
+It sounded like a “no-brainer” to me.

-Problem?
-It’s changing the way something has been done for years and something that is very popular.
+It would have meant changing the way something had been done for years and something which was very popular.

-We talked about what would have to be done in order for this change to be successful.
+The staff talked about what would have to be done in order for this change to be successful.
 We discussed who needed to be talk with first.
-We listed which committees need to weigh in.
-Who the influencers are in this area of ministry.
-Part of being an established, highly structured church.
+We listed which committees need to weigh in to the decisions.
+We shared names of influencers in this area of ministry.
+All of this is part of being an established, highly structured church.

 Then one of our staff members made a statement which hit me hard.
-It’s one I think we often confuse in making organizational changes, probably especially in the church.
-(Which is often very slow to accept change.)
+And it is one I think we often confuse in making organizational changes, probably especially in achurch, which is often very slow to accept change.

 He said, “I just hate having to be so political in making what we know is the best decision.”

-I completely understand his concern, but it’s in that statement that exists the confusion we often have making change.
+I completely understood his concern, but it’s in that statement which exists the confusion we often have making change.

-I said to him, “You have already made the right decision.
-That’s what we will do.
-We just have to be strategic in the implementation.”
+In that moment I said to him, “You have already made the right decision.
+And that is what we will do, but we have to be very strategic in the implementation process.”

-And that is what it takes to make disciples…to grow a church…to stop stagnation.
+(Side note – that is what it takes to make disciples, to grow a church, and to stop stagnation.)

 Make the right decision.

 Make the best decision you can possibly make.
-Use collaboration not control, bring people along don’t drag them, but do what is best for the church or organization.
+Use collaboration not control, bring people along don’t drag them, but do what is best for the church (or organization).

-Not the one that makes you popular, or even the one that causes the least conflict, but the wisest, most promising decision.
+Don’t do the one that makes you popular, or even the one that causes the least conflict.
+Make the wisest, most promising decision.
 That’s good leadership.